mhaugrud/msumcspy/_sources/Functions/TheAccumulatorPattern.rst

 Here is the same program in codelens.
 Step through the function and watch the "running total" accumulate the result.

 .. codelens:: cl_sq_accum3
-    :question: What is the value of runningtotal after the line with the red arrow executes?
-    :breakline: 4
-    :feedback: Use the square variables box to look at the current values of the variables.
-    :correct: x

     def square(x):
         runningtotal = 0